 Spiritual Integration (6 hours)

-COUN 561 Spirituality and Clinical Praxis 3

-COUN 577 Images of God 1

-COUN 578 Shame and Grace 1

-COUN 579 Spiritual Identity 1

-COUNTED TO BE SEED TO 2

-COUN 501 Principles and Techniques of 3

-COUNTY 510 Human Crowth and Davidanment 3

-COUN 510 Human Growth and Development -

-COUNT 520 Personality and Counseling Theory 3

-COUNTY 540 Page 100 in the County 540 Page 100 P 3

-COUN 540 Professional Orientation 3

-COUN 550 Group Theory and Therapy 3

-COUN 563 Clinical Practicum 3

-COUN 566 Research Methods and Statistics 2

-COUN 567 Cultural Foundations and Social Justice 3

-COUN 570 Lifestyle and Career Development 3

-COUN 571 Test and Assessment in Counseling 2

-COUN 587 Psychopharmacology and Interpersonal 1

-Neurobiology

-Marriage/Family Specialization (24 hours)

-MMFT 500 Introduction to Couple and Family 3

-Therapy

-MMFT 514 Couple Therapy 3

-MMFT 524 Family Therapy 3

-MMFT 534 Human Sexuality 3

-MMFT 554 Substance Abuse Treatment 3

-MMFT 574 Relationship Assessment 3

-MMFT 580 Play Therapy 3

-MMFT 588 Clinical Portfolio 1

-MMFT 597 Treatment Planning I 1

-1

-MMFT 598 Treatment Planning II 1

-Clinical Internship (6 hours)

-MMFT 592 Clinical Internship 3

-MMFT 593 Clinical Internship 3

-Notes:

-- Students are expected to follow the sequence MMFT 592, MMFT 593 beginning with the fall semester of the final year.
-Students who begin their internship in the summer will register for MMFT 591 for an additional 2 hours, but will still need to register and attend fall and spring internship. - All course work, including courses with a COUN prefix, for this master's program are taught from a systems perspective, to meet LMFT licensure requirements.
-COUN 540 Professional Orientation focuses on the AAMFT Code of Ethics.
+GCEP 561 Spirituality and Clinical Praxis 3

+GCEP 577 Images of God 1

+GCEP 578 Shame and Grace 1

+GCEP 579 Spiritual Identity 1

+•

+Counseling Core (33 hours)

+GCEP 501 Principles and Techniques of Counseling 3

+GCEP 502 Clinical Practicum 3

+GCEP 510 Human Growth and Development 3

+GCEP 520 Personality and Counseling Theory 3

+GCEP 530 Psychopathology and Appraisal 3

+GCEP 540 Professional Orientation 3

+GCEP 550 Group Theory and Therapy 3

+GCEP 554 Addictions 2

+GCEP 566 Research Methods and Statistics 2

+GCEP 567 Cultural Foundations and Social Justice 3

+GCEP 570 Lifestyle and Career Development 2

+GCEP 571 Tests and Assessments 2

+GCEP 587 Interpersonal Neurobiology and Pharmacology 1

+Marriage/Family Specialization (23 hours)

+GCEP 500 Introduction to Couple and Family Therapy 3

+GCEP 514 Couple Therapy 3

+GCEP 524 Family Therapy 3

+GCEP 534 Human Sexuality 2

+GCEP 580 Play Therapy: Lifespan Applications 3

+GCEP 588 Clinical Portfolio 1

+GCEP 597 Treatment Planning I 1

+GCEP 598 Treatment Planning II 1

+Students must also complete 6 credits of electives from the following courses:

+GCEP XXX 3

+GCEP XXX 3

+GCEP XXX 3

+Clinical Internship (6 hours) 2

+GCEP 592 Clinical Internship 3

+GCEP 593 Clinical Internship 3

+- Students are expected to follow the sequence GCEP 592, GCEP 593 beginning with the fall semester of the final year.
+Students who begin internship in the summer will register for GCEP 591 for an additional 2 hours (and GCEP 596 for one additional hour), but will still need to register for and attend fall and spring internship.
+Students who continue internship into the following summer will register for GCEP 594 for an additional 2 hours (and GCEP 599 for an additional hour). - All coursework for this master's program is taught from a systems perspective, to meet LMFT licensure requirements.
+GCEP 540 Professional Orientation focuses on the AAMFT Code of Ethics.